Journey Through the Frozen Frontier: Coldest Country in the World

 Antarctica, the southernmost continent, is the coldest place on Earth and is known for its harsh climate.
 Antarctica is a vast and freezing wilderness because the massive ice sheet covering it contains about 60% of the freshwater on Earth.
 The continent experiences an average annual temperature of roughly -49 degrees Celsius (-56 degrees Fahrenheit), with much lower wintertime temperatures.

 Antarctica is a land of enormous icebergs, towering glaciers, and vast polar deserts.
-Temperatures in the South Pole and the interior can drop as low as -80 degrees Celsius (-112 degrees Fahrenheit) during the winter
+Temperatures in the South Pole and the interior can drop as low as -80 degrees Celsius (-112 degrees Fahrenheit) during the winter.
+While Antarctica holds the record for the coldest temperature ever recorded, some people argue that Canada is the coldest country in the world due to its extreme winter conditions.

 The Coldest Region on Earth